What are the best practices for small business employers planning a return to the office or worksite?

 Additionally, incentives for employees to get vaccinated need to be carefully tailored so that employees do not feel coerced into disclosing medical information to get the incentive, as that may violate federal law.

-Can employers require employees who relocated during shelter in place to relocate back?
+Can employers require employees who moved away while working remotely during the pandemic to relocate back?

-Yes, employers can require those who relocated during shelter in place orders to relocate back to the office.
-However, employers should realize that even in these situations, disability accommodations and other issues may still arise.
-If a Work from Home Policy or Employment Contract addresses remote work, employers should consult those documents first.
+Yes, employers can require those who relocated to another city or state while working remotely during the pandemic to relocate back to the office.
+However, employers may want to consider that even in these situations, disability accommodations and other issues may still arise.
+If a Work from Home Policy or Employment Contract addresses remote work or relocation, employers should consult those documents first.

-Many employees have thrived while working remotely, and many don’t want to return to the office at all.
+Many employees have thrived while working remotely, and many do not want to return to the office at all.
 If working remotely has been effective and employee retention is a concern, it may be smart for employers to continue allowing remote work.

 When do employers have to pay relocation costs?